mui/mui-x/docs/data/date-pickers/base-concepts/base-concepts.md

 ### Find your component

-There are many options of components available, each fitting specific use cases.
+There are many components available, each fitting specific use cases.
 Use the form below to find the component you need:

 {{"demo": "ComponentExplorerNoSnap.js", "hideToolbar": true}}